ideaves/ES_FiveFactor/README.md

 # ES_FiveFactor
 Python for LSTM/TF on five time series.
-If it's worthy, make classes and a module.
+Initial results indicate that it's worth investing in making this approach into a python module, so I've gone ahead and tidied it up.

 This takes prices for five asset classes: stocks, US currency, Treasury bonds, gold, and Bitcoin, and inputs lagged values (one current, and eleven lagged) into a Tensorflow LSTM model.
 To do that effectively,